-An Assignment Committee consisting of all the presiding officers of the several Districts determines how the candidates shall be distributed.
-The faculty shall be present at the meetings of the Assignment Committee in an advisory capacity.
+An Assignment Committee consisting of the presidents of all the Synod's Districts determines how the candidates shall be distributed.
+The faculty shall be represented at the meetings of the Assignment Committee in an advisory capacity.

 Transcripts. - A transcript of credits will be issued to former students upon application to the Registrar.
 There will be no charge for a student's first transcript, but a fee of two dollars is specified for each subsequent transcript.